VoronDesign/VoronUsers/printer_mods/strayr/stealthburner_creality_toolhead/README.md

 # Creality toolhead for stealthburner.

 Not recommended but a potential pathway for e3->switchwire conversions.
 It's recommended to have an all metal heatbreak, both for printing ABS and for a higher volumetric flow rate.
 A good quality bimetallic heatbreak can outperform a stock V6.

+## Compatibility

+This is derived from the Stealthburner RC1 STEP files and has been tested with Stealthburner RC1, if there are changes breaking toolhead compatibility after RC1 it will be updated.

+This toolhead is also *mechanically compatible* with stealthburner beta and has received some testing with beta parts.

 ## Versions
 The pneumatic coupler version is intended for a lined heatbreak and complicates maintenance, only use it if you absolutely need it, these parts have 'PC' in their name.
 These are pictured in magenta.
 I'm trying to provide a solution that requires the least amount of additional parts.